-Offer up the right hand mainframe, again with the axle bush bosses pointing outwards, and screw it to the other side of the frame spacers with more M3 brass screws.
+The main bosses of the axle bushes should be to the outside.
+Offer up the other side frame, with its axle bush bosses pointing outwards and screw it to the frame spacers with more M3 brass screws.

 This is a convenient point at which to paint the frames and buffer beams.
-This may be done with either cellulose or enamel, both of which are readily available in spray cans for a good finish.
-The metal should be thoroughly cleaned to remove the anti rust oil with which they are coated during manufacture, before being primed and painted with colour.
+This is best done using acrylic paint which is readily available in spray cans.
+Cellulose or enamel paints are also available and can be used if preferred.
+The metal should be thoroughly cleaned to remove the anti rust oil with which they are coated during manufacture before being primed and painted with colour.
+Check that no oil reside remains in the frame holes.